mkimartinez/python_prepare_for_interview_questions/README.md

     return tmp
 ```
 ### 37.Given an array of arbitrary length, implement a function
-Let all odd numbers be in front of even numbers, and arrange the odd numbers in ascending order, and the even numbers in descending order, such as the string '1982376455', become '1355798642'
+All odd numbers be in front of even numbers, and arrange the odd numbers in ascending order, and the even numbers in descending order, such as the string '1982376455', become '1355798642'
 ```python
 # Method 1
 def func1(l):